 During the warmer months, typically May to September, spend the day floating down the river with outfitters like Helen Tubing & Waterpark and Cool River Tubing, which drop you off and pick you up.
 They also offer changing rooms, showers, picnic areas and parking.

 Although there are many waterfalls nearby, Anna Ruby Falls is perhaps the most visitor-friendly, accessed by a paved trail.
 It’s named for Anna Ruby Nichols and is actually made up of two waterfalls.

 Mind Escapes is a themed escape room with masterful games for all ages.
 One room features Sherlock Holmes and Doctor Watson, while another is about a mysterious cabin in the woods.

 Zip lining is another popular activity, which you can experience with Nacoochee Adventures and American Adventure Park at Unicoi State Park.
 Multiple courses wind through the surrounding Chattahoochee National Forest.

 Rainy days no longer mean ruined days at Alpine Fun Factory, an all-in-one attraction with go karts, laser tag, arcade games, and a seasonal Halloween haunted house.

-Pan for gold like early prospectors at Outpost Gold & Gem Mining Co., where you might just strike it rich.
+Pan for gold like early prospectors did in the former logging town at Outpost Gold & Gem Mining Co., where you might just strike it rich.
 The family attraction has buckets filled with concentrated gold and precious gems like rubies, sapphires, and emeralds.